unicorn-wg/tls-offline-config/draft-thomson-tls-offline-config.md

 supports, provided that it is compatible with the key in the server’s end-entity certificate or public key [RFC7250].

-A client MUST NOT use an offline server configuration unless the signature is successfully validated against the public key in the included end-entity certificate.
-Equally, a client MUST NOT use an offline server configuration unless the end-entity certificate or public key is successfully validated according to the rules for the using protocol and application (such as [RFC2818] or [RFC6125]).
+If present, the signature MUST be validated against the public key in the included end-entity certificate.

+A client MUST NOT use an offline server configuration unless the end-entity certificate or public key is successfully validated according to the rules for the using protocol and application (such as [RFC2818] or [RFC6125]).

 # Server Configuration Extensions {#extensions}